cgaebel/NewLang/README.markdown

 Nice interfacing with C.

-Inheritance (and, by extension, polymorphism) is not a language built-in.
-A vtable library will be provided by the standard library to assist in explicit construction.

 Casting away `const` is illegal - not undefined behavior.

 Unit-testing resembles that of D, but has an API accessible from `main()` which